 Causes

-- High current levels create forceful arc
+- High current levels create a forceful arc

-- Increased heat input causing excessive fluidity
+- Increased heat input causes excessive fluidity

 - Inadequate heat distribution control